 Final University examinations, Part II (equivalent to 4 papers): project dissertation submitted and assessed; oral examination of project dissertation

 For important additional detail on course content, progression and assessment, please visit the Materials Science website.
 This programme outline is for illustrative purposes and details may change from time to time.
-Year 3 is currently under review - see the Materials Science website for the latest information.
+Years 3 and 4 are currently under review - see the Materials Science website for the latest information.

 The content and format of this course may change in some circumstances.
 Read further information about potential course changes.